mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 ![img](https://i.imgur.com/uDYktMP.jpeg)

-i'm guessing here that you don't have superpowers and that you can't, especially without the zoom in, so we can actually leverage this to to easily embed a secret message in any digital image without raisng suspicions, probably....
+i'm guessing here that you don't have superpowers and that you can't, especially without the zoom in, so we can actually leverage this to to easily embed a secret message in any digital image without raising suspicions, probably....
-> Disclaimer: changing the values of pixels can change the image's statstical distributions, so if the change is big enough and/or a steganalyst is clever enough, it can be detected
+> Disclaimer: changing the values of pixels can change the image's statistical distributions, so if the change is big enough and/or a steganalyst is clever enough, it can be detected

-Now buckle up because things are going to get more technical, As we mentioned earlier, all pixels are ranged from 0 to 255 and this can be represented by 8 bits in binary system, so we can modify the least significant bit and all will happen is an imperceptible change by one
+Now buckle up because things are going to get more technical, As we mentioned earlier, all pixels range from 0 to 255 and this can be represented by 8 bits in binary system, so we can modify the least significant bit and all that will happen is an imperceptible change by one

 <div class="bit-sequence-container">